 Extra-Curricular Activities and Visits

 We believe that experiencing drama first hand helps to develop students’ skills and understanding.
 We run trips to see live theatre performances in the West End and smaller venues.
-We have our annual School production where they can take part on stage or be involved backstage, as well as introducing our new Drama Club and Script Writing Club this year.
+We have our annual School production where they can take part on stage or be involved backstage, as well as introducing our new Drama Club.